steveklewis/cog-funcs/prelude/not_feel_lost.md

-## Your Innate Strengths And Your Mastered Weaknesses Give You Direction
+## Your Habitual Strengths And Your Mastered Weaknesses Give You Direction

 Your innate strengths and mastered weaknesses narrow down your range of options.
 That, by itself, makes you less lost, even if you don't feel it yet.